Accessibility at The Beaney House of Art & Knowledge

 Explore the audio

-• Touchable Epstein in People and Places gallery (please ask a member of staff for gloves)
+• People & Places: Touchable Jacob Epstein bronze bust (please ask a member of staff for gloves)

-When you arrive at The Beaney, please notify a member of staff that you would like to access the Touchable Beaney objects and we will provide gloves and guidence to help you find each item.
+Please notify a member of staff that you would like to access the Touchable Beaney collection and we will be happy to provide gloves and guidance to help you find each item.

 The Beaney has hearing loops (sometimes called an audio induction loops) to support visitors with hearing aids.